mroberts1/BOOTSTRA.386/manual/index.md

 I respond, "We have time.
 Not much.
 But we have some.
 At least enough to finish this food".

 And so we did.
-And then I slept for real and woke up Tuesday morning in our office parking lot in the back of the Winnebago in the chilly 7am November weather of Northern California.
+And then I slept for real and woke up Tuesday morning in our office parking lot in the back of the Winnebago in the chilly 7 AM November weather of Northern California.
 Everyone else went hone home and let me sleep, very kind of them.
 I suppose I'm dressed well enough for the office.
 It was time to get to work.

 # Version 0.0: Potemkin
 I call my core team in the office for a presentation I've put together so we can figure out exactly what we're going and how to succeed in innovative markets.
 I break the necessary strategy down to three principles: